lgraesser/SLM-experiment-log/experiments/AC_benchmark.md

 # Actor Critic Benchmark

 [Originally proposed by Konda and Tsitsiklis in 2003](http://www.mit.edu/~jnt/Papers/J094-03-kon-actors.pdf), Actor Critic is a method that uses an actor and a critic.
-The actor acts; the critic calculates the advantage, which is then used to calculate the policy loss.
+The actor acts; the critic calculates the value for the policy loss.

 TODO clear below; link original paper